-Since I’ve been working on developing a repertoire of low FODMAP recipes for a while now, I felt it was time to share some of these successes.
-While processed foods are really convenient and would be a blessing to be able to use when you have to protect your precious energy so carefully, the reality is that highly processed convenience foods almost always come with ingredients and chemicals that are harmful to a spoonie’s sensitive disposition, especially when you have a sensitivity to some or many different types of carbohydrates.
+Since I’ve been working on developing a repertoire of low FODMAP and low histamine recipes for a while now, I felt it was time to share some of these successes.
+While processed foods are really convenient and would be a blessing to be able to use when you have to protect your precious energy stores so carefully, the reality is that highly processed convenience foods almost always come with ingredients and chemicals that are harmful to a spoonie’s sensitive disposition, especially when you have a sensitivity to some or many different types of carbohydrates and react to foods due to mast cell issues.
 This can include everything from toxic metals and pesticides to seemingly harmless ingredients like onion and garlic that actually cause many people with Irritable Bowel Syndrome (IBS), Gastroparesis (GP) and other Gastrointestinal disorders a great deal of discomfort.
 In the long run, if you’re eating a lot of conventional processed foods, you’re probably doing your health a lot more harm than good by conserving the spoons you need to cook.
 If you haven’t realized it yet, cooking and what you consume should be an integral part of your care plan.
+Food is medicine and it’s the first step in gaining control over your conditions.

 If you don’t know what FODMAP’s are or how many people with IBS and GP have found relief by determining which ones are a problem and eliminating them from their diet, see my article about my own FODMAP journey, which includes some helpful resources on getting started.
 In a nutshell, it’s a system which organizes carbohydrates by type and how much they contain.
 The FODMAP diet will help you to test and screen out those that may be affecting you.
 While a healthy person may be able to eat any type of carbohydrate they want, many of us with GI disorders cannot.
 Even my husband, who has had no discernible GI disorder of any kind has recently developed lactose and fructan intolerances.
 With the increase in cases of IBS, it’s hard not to think that carbohydrate intolerance is on the rise.